AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     beforeCacheAccess: (tokenCacheContext: TokenCacheContext) => Promise<void>;
 }

+// Warning: (ae-missing-release-tag) "ICrypto" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export interface ICrypto {
-    base64Decode(input: string): string;
-    base64Encode(input: string): string;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen base64Decode(input: string): string;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen base64Encode(input: string): string;
     clearKeystore(): Promise<boolean>;
     createNewGuid(): string;
-    getPublicKeyThumbprint(request: SignedHttpRequestParameters): Promise<string>;
-    hashString(plainText: string): Promise<string>;
-    removeTokenBindingKey(kid: string): Promise<boolean>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen getPublicKeyThumbprint(request: SignedHttpRequestParameters): Promise<string>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen hashString(plainText: string): Promise<string>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen removeTokenBindingKey(kid: string): Promise<boolean>;
-    signJwt(payload: SignedHttpRequest, kid: string, shrOptions?: ShrOptions, correlationId?: string): Promise<string>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen signJwt(payload: SignedHttpRequest, kid: string, shrOptions?: ShrOptions, correlationId?: string): Promise<string>;
 }

+// Warning: (ae-missing-release-tag) "ID_TOKEN" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const ID_TOKEN = "id_token";

+// Warning: (ae-missing-release-tag) "ID_TOKEN_HINT" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const ID_TOKEN_HINT = "id_token_hint";